November 22, 2017

 The first thing we did in Monteverde - aside from getting espresso - was to hit up the Monteverde Orchid Garden.
 We did a little tour with an orchid expert, which was fascinating!

 The best part of being in Monteverde was walking deep into the cloud forest.
 We walked for hours in the rainforest.
-Everywhere you look are entire worlds, entire universes of life.

 Just staring into a dew-dropped spider web stretched between bright-colored mosses and lichen is like gazing into a whole universe unto itself.